miclgael/gulp-caddy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the (https://github.com/miclgael/gulp-caddy/blob/master/LICENCE)[LICENCE] file for details

 ## Acknowledgments